seanmonstar/seanmonstar.github.io/_posts/hidden/2011-07-27-google-real-names.md

 >
 > Simply put, a real name is worth more than a fake one.

 I don’t see the conspiracy theory others seem to see.
-I see a decision made by people involved in a project who wanted the project work a certain way.<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup> I’d rather see people’s real names.
+I see a decision made by people involved in a project who wanted the project work a certain way.[^1] I’d rather see people’s real names.
 I prefer real names on Twitter, also.

 Then again, I’ve disagreed with much of what Dave suggests recently.

-* * *

-1.

-I might be naive.
-Where I’ve worked, we just kick around ideas about how to make the product the best.&nbsp;[↩︎](#fnref:1)
+[^1]: I might be naive.
+Where I’ve worked, we just kick around ideas about how to make the product the best.